Goethe University Frankfurt: Logo

+As old university logos never really "expire", they remain valid.
+Since 2008, the university administration has made various changes to the practical name of the university and, accordingly, to the logo.

+On 26 September 2016, another logo was also registered at the German Patent and Trade Mark Office as an individual trade mark, consisting only of the words "GOETHE UNIVERSITY".
+However, this logo is not currently in use.

 The Deutsche Bank Prize

 The Deutsche Bank Prize in Financial Economics honors renowned researchers who have made influential contributions to the fields of finance and money and macroeconomics, and whose work has led to practical and policy-relevant results.
 It is awarded biannually, since 2005, by the Center for Financial Studies, in partnership with Goethe University Frankfurt.
 The award carries an endowment of €50,000, which is donated by the Stiftungsfonds Deutsche Bank im Stifterverband für die Deutsche Wissenschaft.